 To summarise, when storing and handling lithium metal and lithium ion batteries, you must adhere to the regulations that apply to Class 9 dangerous goods.
 The Australian Standard AS/NZS 4681-2000 requires spill containment for packed stores of lithium batteries to meet several criteria regarding spill containment capacity, the compound design and the materials it’s constructed with.
 The standard also details special requirements for lithium batteries which are contained in or packed with equipment, which prohibits the modification or tampering with lithium batteries.
 If they are charged or replaced it must be done in accordance with the battery manufacturer’s instructions.

-Spill Containment & Safe Storage For Batteries
+Spill Containment & Safe Storage for Batteries

 There are several options for the safe storage and spill containment of batteries including: